ecrucru/anticrux/README.md

 ResultSet>x
 ```

-The ELO is shown here relatively to an offset equal to 0.
-But if the offset is equal to 1500, then you add that offset to the displayed ELO to get the final estimation.
-After many games played automatically and some adjustments done in the configuration, the ELO rating of AntiCrux approximately follows a logarithmic rule.
+The calculated ELO is displayed according to an offset equal to zero.
+To get the *absolute* ELO, we should add a value.
+By choice, this value is determined by the minimization of the difference between FIDE and BayesElo.

+Finally, in the library, the ELO is given by a formula based on the natural logarithm.

 ## Information